isaacnmm/pestpolicy-hugo2XX/content/posts/essential-oils-for-bed-bugs/index.md

 You dont have to dispose of your infested mattress.
 Just zip it inside an encasement, and your mattress will be as good as new.
 This can also prevent the spread of bed bugs to other places through discarded mattresses. *Bed Bug Control Becomes Easier*.
 Mattresses and box springs happen to be the most preferred hiding places for bed bugs.
 A mattress encasement traps some bed bugs and exposes others for easy eradication. **6.

 Bed Bug Powders** Bed bug powders provide an easy and effective way to eradicate bed bugs.
 They are also cheap and safe to use.
-For this reason, powders are among the most commonly used [bed bug treatments](https://pestpolicy.com/scabies
+For this reason, powders are among the most commonly used [bed bug treatments](https://pestpolicy.com/scabies-vs-bed-bugs/).Bed bug powders vary in their effectiveness and strength.
-- vs
-- bed
-- bugs/).Bed bug powders vary in their effectiveness and strength.
 When selecting a powder for bed bug treatment, look for the following qualities.

 *Effectiveness: * Consider powders that kill bed bugs rapidly and work for a wide range of surfaces.

 *Toxicity: * Many of the commonly used bed bug powders are safe for humans and animals.
-Be sure to buy non
-- toxic powders because they dont present to your kids and pets' health risk. *Durability: * Most bed bug powders tend to have a long residual activity.
+Be sure to buy non-toxic powders because they dont present to your kids and pets' health risk. *Durability: * Most bed bug powders tend to have a long residual activity.
 So, when you apply the powder, it can kill bed bugs for a long depending on the brand.
 For instance, diatomaceous earth kills bed bugs for a long time if kept dry and as long as its not swept.

 *Cost: * Usually, bed bug powders are not expensive.
 You can save a lot in the cost if you buy in bulk.

 ##  **Conclusion**

-[Bed bug infestations differ](https://pestpolicy.com/bed
+[Bed bug infestations differ](https://pestpolicy.com/bed-bugs-vs-mites/)in their severity.
-- bugs
-- vs
-- mites/)in their severity.
 So, it stands out that no single treatment can successively eradicate bed bugs on its own.
 Although some essential oils can be used to repel and kill bed bugs, they will not eradicate an infestation.
-However, they are effective when combined with other treatments such as steam treatment, [bed bug sprays](https://pestpolicy.com/harris
+However, they are effective when combined with other treatments such as steam treatment, [bed bug sprays](https://pestpolicy.com/harris-bed-bug-killer-review/),and powders.
-- bed
-- bug
-- killer
-- review/),and powders.

 More importantly, its advisable to consult a pest expert for advice.